North-Brother Islands

 • The marine park Ras Mohamed offers dreamlike diving spots.
 For example SHARK REEF and YOLANDA REEF.
 Both reefs are standing on a plateau, which is between 10 m to 20 m deep.
 The edges of the plateau fall down to more than 200 m.
 At the reef you will find nice hard and soft corals, plenty of fish in all kind of sizes.
 With luck you can see sharks during your early morning dive.
 At Yolanda Reef you can see the cargo of a Cypriot freighter YOLANDA which ran aground in 1980: a large quantity of household pottery such as toilets, bath and shower tubes, bidets.

-• and soft corals in an astonishing variety of colors and shapes.
+• The Brother Islands one of the best diving spots in the world.
+The Islands – the Big Brother and the Little Brother – are two small exposed promontories that just come out of the water in the middle of the sea at around 60 km from the Egyptian coast line.
+The Little Brother has a very high concentration of life in a much reduced area.
+The walls are covered literally with sponges, anemones and all sorts of hard and soft corals in an astonishing variety of colors and shapes.
 Of course you will find here plenty of fish.
 It is not unusual to see sharks: hammerheads, thresher sharks, grey reef sharks, silver tip and white tip reef sharks.
 About one km north of the Little Brother lays the Big Brother.
 Situated, in the middle of the island, is a lighthouse.
 When it is not too windy, you can proceed to dive the wreck NUMIDIA which lies upon the reef on the northern side of the island between 5m and 80 m.
 This 150m long ship sunk in 1901 and is now completely covered with both hard and soft corals and gorgonias.
 At the NW side of the island you will find the other wreck: the AIDA.
 This 82m long steam ship sunk 1957.
-The remaining pieces of the wreck are scattered all over the reef and just the back side of the hull can be found between 34m and 60m.
+The remaining pieces of the Wreck are scattered all over the reef and just the back side of the hull can be found between 34m and 60m.
 It is nicely overgrown and worth to visit.
-Because of strong current and may be high waves it is not easy to dive at the Brother’s.
-This safari is only for experienced divers!

 • SS Thistlegorm

-The Thistlegorm, on the west coast of the Sinai Peninsula and 40 km from Sharm El Sheikh, is the best known and most popular wreck dive in the Red Sea.
+The Thistlegorm, on the west coast of the Sinai Peninsula and 40 km from Sharm El Sheikh, is the best known and most popular Wreck dive in the Red Sea.
 The 125m long British army freighter sank after just 18 months of her launch in April 1940.
 Her last voyage commenced on the 2nd of June 1941 as she sailed to Alexandria and was loaded with wartime supplies during World War II.
 A long list of inventory includes armored tracked vehicles, aircraft, armored vehicles, Jeeps and Bedford trucks.
 In spite of being privately owned and operated, the HMS Thistlegorm was nevertheless fitted with a 4" anti-aircraft gun and a heavy caliber machine gun when she was drafted for war duty.
 But it was never to be.
 In the early hours of 6th October 1941 the Thistlegorm was split in 2 and sank almost instantly after being hit by 2 bombs from a German long range bomber.
-The hit only blew a hole in the port side of hold no. 5 but then cargo tank ammunition ignited, causing the bulk of the damage.
+The hit only blew a hole in the port side of hold number 5 but then cargo tank ammunition ignited, causing the bulk of the damage.

 • Brother Islands

 The Brother Islands one of the best diving spots in the world.
 The Islands – the Big Brother and the Little Brother – are two small exposed promontories that just come out of the water in the middle of the sea at around 60km from the Egyptian coast line.
 The Little Brother has a very high concentration of life in a much reduced area.
 The walls are covered literally with sponges, anemones and all sorts of hard and soft corals in an astonishing variety of colors and shapes.
 Of course you will find here plenty of fish.
 It is not unusual to see sharks: hammerheads, thresher sharks, grey reef sharks, silvertip and whitetip reef sharks.
 About one km north of the Little Brother lays the Big Brother.
 Situated, in the middle of the island, is a lighthouse.
-When it is not too windy, you can proceed to dive the wreck NUMIDIA which lies upon the reef on the northern side of the island between 5m and 80m.
+When it is not too windy, you can proceed to dive the Wreck NUMIDIA which lies upon the reef on the northern side of the island between 5m and 80m.
 This 150m long ship sunk in 1901 and is now completely covered with both hard and soft corals and gorgonias.
-At the NW side of the island you will find the other wreck: the AIDA.
+At the NW side of the island you will find the other Wreck: the AIDA.
 This 82m long steam ship sunk 1957.
-The remaining pieces of the wreck are scattered all over the reef and just the back side of the hull can be found between 34m and 60m.
+The remaining pieces of the Wreck are scattered all over the reef and just the back side of the hull can be found between 34m and 60m.
 It is nicely overgrown and worth to visit.
 Because of strong current and may be high waves it is not easy to dive at the Brother’s.
 This safari is only for experienced divers.

 • Ras Mohammed